Swedish scientist's study on Neanderthal genes wins Nobel Prize for medicine

 The fascinating discovery could lead to new understanding, or possibly even better treatments, of many common human ailments.

-Extracting DNA from bones thousands of years old was a feat that had never been accomplished before, and was previously thought to be "seemingly impossible," the Nobel Assembly at Karolinska Institute said Monday in a statement, announcing the award for physiology or medicine.
+Extracting DNA from bones thousands of years old was a feat that had never been accomplished before, and was "seemingly impossible," the Nobel Assembly at Karolinska Institute said Monday in a statement, announcing the award for physiology or medicine.

 Paabo's work is considered revolutionary because it introduced a new branch of paleontology called "paleogenomics," which looks to ancient DNA to unlock the mystery of how present-day humans came to be.